dotnet/standard/docs/faq.md

 expectation is that they sit on top of .NET Standard and are referenced as needed, for example, from the project template.

+## Who decides what is in .NET Standard?

+The current versions of .NET Standard (1.x - 2.0) were mostly computed:

+* The 1.x version range was effectively constraint by what was available in .NET Core.
+* For 2.0, we've started with the intersection of .NET Framework and Xamarin, deliberately excluding .NET Core to make sure the resulting set isn't held back by it.
+We decided we'll simply add the delta to .NET Core.

+So for the most part, the decision maker was Microsoft, although as explained above, with very little degrees of freedom as the problem was mostly a result of what was feasible at the time.

+Moving forward, we want to open up .NET Standard to be driven by the [.NET Standard review board][netstandard-review-board].
+The board is comprised of implementers of .NET.

+The idea being that the standard doesn't drive new APIs: rather, the work of the standard body is to decide which of the APIs available on some .NET platforms should be available on all .NET platform and thus be added to the standard.
+In other words, the innovation happens in the context of a particular .NET platform and standardization follows afterwards.

 ## Is `AppDomain` part of .NET Standard?

 The `AppDomain` type is part of .NET Standard.
 Not all platforms will support